TTomas65/3D-Bitcoin-Transaction-Visualiser/README.md

 - 📊 Transaction history with detailed information
 - 🎥 3D visualization with physics simulation
 - ⚡ Built with modern React and Three.js
+- 🚀 GPU-optimized rendering with high-performance mode for systems with multiple GPUs

 - Real-time visualization of Bitcoin transactions
 - Dynamic 3D spheres representing transactions with: